 My opinion is the most dramatic health benefits come from removing the crap, not from the juicing.
-My crap foods were gluten, vegetable oils and unfermented soy.
-Even though I added more nutrient dense foods, it was removing the toxins that allowed my body to heal.
+My crap foods were gluten, vegetable oils, and unfermented soy.
+Even though I added more nutrient-dense foods, it was removing the toxins that allowed my body to heal.

-Another reason I am a juicing skeptic is that it doesn’t seem natural to buy a massive amount of fruits and vegetables, pulverize them into a shake and then throw out all the vegetable fiber.
+Another reason I am a juicing skeptic is that it doesn’t seem natural to buy a massive amount of fruits and vegetables, pulverize them into a shake, and then throw out all the vegetable fiber.
 The juice consumer then slams their body with a concentration of vitamins never found in nature at that level.
 The expectation is the body will be able to absorb and thrive by overloading nutrients.
 I understand the argument that in order to get that much nutrition, juicing solves a problem that cooking doesn’t.
-When you cook the vegetables, you can eat more at one sitting, but you end up losing some of the nutrients.
+When you cook the vegetables, you can eat more in one sitting, but you end up losing some of the nutrients.

 There are two other solutions that have been available to mankind for many thousands of years.
-Neither requires buying massive quantities of fresh vegetables or purchasing a kick ass juicer.
+Neither requires buying massive quantities of fresh vegetables or purchasing a kick-ass juicer.
 When it comes to nutrient density in a real food form that our ancestors thrived on, but modern man mostly ignores, we have offal and fermentation.

-Back in the old days, we didn’t have planes flying fresh aspargus from Peru to our air conditioned grocery store.
-We also didn’t have the technology to them turn those fresh vegetables into liquid for our morning smoothie.
+Back in the old days, we didn’t have planes flying fresh asparagus from Peru to our air-conditioned grocery store.
+We also didn’t have the technology to them turn those fresh vegetables into a liquid for our morning smoothie.
 We didn’t even have refrigeration.
 How did we survive and get the nutrients provided by vegetables, especially outside harvest time?
 One method was eating animals, particularly their organ meat.
 FreeTheAnimal did a post showing that 1/4 pound of beef liver has as much nutrition as 5 pounds of fruit.
 You see Mother Nature has a plan for us that doesn’t involve 7 easy payments.
 But wait there’s more!

 Mankind also figured out that fermentation not only preserved vegetables beyond harvest, but they became softer to eat and they had higher nutrient levels than fresh vegetables.
 Yes, fermented vegetables can have 2 to 3 times the vitamin levels of fresh vegetables.
 I can also eat a bowl of sauerkraut or kimchi a lot easier than raw cabbage.
 Plus they have healthy probiotics that you do not get from juicing.